mwvaughn/data_api_examples/Tutorial.md

 export TOKEN=c1abb7c8326c33483e4a8a39a918ed7
 ```

-Post your new service into your namespace
+Post your new service into your namespace.
+Because we are creating multiple APIs from a single repo, we must specify the path (relative to the root of the repo) where the metadata.yml file can be found.
+If this is ommitted, ADAMA looks at the root level.

 ```
 curl -skL -XPOST -H "Authorization: Bearer $TOKEN" -F "git_repository=https://github.com/mwvaughn/data_api_examples.git" -F "metadata=generic" $API/$NS/services